 There are two ways of installing the Flight Fins, either with the FlightFender or on the stock Fender from Future Motion.
 The cheapest option is to buy the Flight Fins, v1 or v2, and just attach them to your board.
 Down below is what you need to have and how to install them.

 Tools and Equipment to install the Onewheel Flight Fins

-- Fender (the Onewheel Flight Fins are design around the stock fender, still it do works on other as well)
+- Fender (the Onewheel Flight Fins are designed around the stock fender, but still it does works on others as well)

 - 7/32” drill bit (for the fins holes)

 - 1/4” drill bit (for the zip tie holes)

 - Patient’s tape (for marking the fender holes)

 - A pen or marker (to mark the fender holes)

 - Small wrench or ratchet

 How to install the Onewheel Flight Fins on a fender

 Installing the Flight Fins are easy if you just follow the steps down below.
 Make sure to take it easy and measure twice before drilling into your fender.
 You don’t have any options to do adjustments after they are installed as the Flight fender kit provides.